 - Select the drive with an unsupported file system.

-- Choose Partition from the menu bar and choose Format from the submenu.
+- Right click on the drive and choose Format from the submenu.

 - Choose NTFS or FAT32 as the new file system.